Scenic Walking, Backpacking, & Hiking Trails In Fairfax County

 W&OD Trail - Biking - Hiking

 Often called the skinniest park in Virginia, Washington & Old Dominion (W&OD) Railroad Regional Park is a paved trail between Shirlington and Purcellville, Virginia.
 Hike, cycle or skate the 45-mile route along the former roadbed of the Washington & Old Dominion Railroad, which runs through the urban heartland and into the Virginia countryside.
-This trails spans the length of Fairfax County from east to west and there are multiple entry points along the trail.
-Use this interactive map to see where you want to start your journey and then go have fun!
+This trail spans the length of Fairfax County from east to west and there are multiple entry points along the trail.
+See our blog post here on the best stops along the W&OD Trail.

 If you're looking for a little bit of a challenge while hiking, adventure to one of the following locations: